sitandr/finance-dispenser/README.md

-This is a small cli app I made for my hikes to split the expenses with friends.
+This is a small cli app I made for my hikes to split the expenses with friends (see also my [another hike dispenser project](https://github.com/sitandr/hike-dispenser) for proper distribution of mass, volumes and other things).
 Of course, there are already apps for this, but they are pretty bad at handling complex situations, so here it is.

-This is what the output look like:
+This is what the output looks like:

 []()